Price: $1399 (MSRP) / $699 (Current)

 The overall result is a charming handset that is still difficult to recommend.
-While it's still a little rough around the edges to claim a place on our list of the best phones, our Microsoft Surface Duo review showcases what makes this one of the year's most curious devices.
+While it's a little too rough around the edges to be able to claim a place on our list of the best phones, our Microsoft Surface Duo review showcases what makes this one of the most curious devices of recent times.

 Microsoft Surface Duo review: Price and release date

 The Surface Duo is on sale now, though if you want to be able to buy it on contract you'll have to go through AT&T. If you want to take the phone to Verizon or T-Mobile, you’ll have to pick up one of the unlocked models.

 Originally the Surface Duo would have set you back $1,399, and for that you get a device with 128GB of storage and no microSD card slot for expandable memory.
 If you wanted double that capacity, it would have set you back $1,499.

 That said, Microsoft has made some hefty price cuts on this phone since the start of the year.
 It dropped to $1,000 ahead of the phones international release, and dropped down to $699 this past May.
 That's over 50% off the original price, and the 128GB model is still available at that discounted price point.
 The 256GB model is a slightly more expensive $749.